1st Maine Cavalry Regiment: Defeat

 By 19:45, the Union line was in full retreat.
 In a last-ditch effort to help cover his infantry's retreat, Banks sent two squadrons from Buford's cavalry brigade at the Confederate line.
 They temporarily halted the Rebel advance but at great cost with only 71 of 174 escaping.
 The Confederate infantry and the 1st Maine's Shandoah Valley foe, the 7th Virginia Cavalry, now commanded by Col. William E. "Grumble" Jones' pursued the retreating Federals, nearly capturing Banks and Pope at their headquarters.
-(Note: The 7th was part of Jackson's cavalry, a brigade commanded by BGEN Beverly H. Robertson.
+(Note: The 7th was part of Jackson's cavalry, a brigade commanded by Brig.
+Gen. Beverly H. Robertson.
 It was an all Virginia portion of Stuart's Cavalry Corps, consisting of some of the 1st Maine's old foes from their time in the Shenandoah Valley, the 6th, 7th, and 12th regiments, the 17th Virginia Cavalry Battalion, a detachment from the 2nd, a detachment from the 4th, and Chew's Battery.)

 As darkness fell, Jackson grew wary as he was unsure of the location of the rest of Pope's army and believing "it imprudent to continue to move forward during the darkness", halted the pursuit.
-The 1st Maine was still holding their line at 21:30, when some of Robertson's cavalry turned on the 1st Maine, firing and charging upon a portion of Company F (CAPT Boothby), wounding 2 men and killing 1 horse.
+The 1st Maine was still holding their line at 21:30, when some of Robertson's cavalry turned on the 1st Maine, firing and charging upon a portion of Company F (Capt.
+Boothby), wounding 2 men and killing 1 horse.
 Two squadrons reinforced Boothby and Company F. They drove the enemy back and held them in check until a rebel battery, that had moved from the mountain to the edge of the woods, opened fire on the reinforced squadron, luckily failing to inflict any damage.
-COL Allen seeing how all the other Federal our forces had fallen back, and being without artillery or infantry support in easy range of Rebel infantry at the edge of the woods, pulled the regiment back to the cover of the woods a short distance in rear, and remained until the following morning, with pickets covering the flank.
+Col. Allen seeing how all the other Federal our forces had fallen back, and being without artillery or infantry support in easy range of Rebel infantry at the edge of the woods, pulled the regiment back to the cover of the woods a short distance in rear, and remained until the following morning, with pickets covering the flank.
 By around 2200, the fighting had ceased, and Jackson consolidated his command on the southern edge of the battlefield.